 JF: David and I have been best friends since high school and we went to art school together.
 He’d been accepted into the American Film Institute and I decided to go to California too.
 After a few months I got my first job as an art director.
 I had only worked on a couple of films, but Jonathan Demme hired me to be art director on a Roger Corman film Angels Hard as They Come.
 Steven Katz, the cinematographer, was a friend, I called Steven and said, What does an art director do? and he says, I don’t know!

 Grant Major does big movies.
 He was nominated for Oscars for all three Lord of the Rings films and won for Return of the King.
-He received an Oscar nomination for Peter Jackson’s King Kong.
-When he’s not doing huge blockbusters he likes doing smaller New Zealand films close to home such as Niki Caro’s Oscar nominated Whale Rider.
-When I caught up with him he was in the middle of production on an Auckland-based independent feature The Emperor.
+He also received an Oscar nomination for Peter Jackson’s King Kong.
+When he’s not doing huge blockbusters, he likes doing smaller New Zealand films close to home like Niki Caro’s Oscar nominated Whale Rider.
+When I caught up with him he was in the middle of production on an Auckland-based independent feature, Emperor.

 AS: How did you end up working on big, epic movies?